 Here are my two favorite NFL QB-WR stacks for this week’s main DraftKings fantasy football slate.

 The concept behind stacking a QB with his WR is simple: Both players benefit from each completion, doubling the value of that play for your DraftKings fantasy football lineup.
-With the significance of stacking in mind, this article aims to highlight the best stacking options for this weekend’s main slate.
+With the significance of stacking in mind, this article aims to highlight the best stacking options for this Sunday’s main slate.

 Put your knowledge to the test.
 Sign up for DraftKings and experience the game inside the game.